TylerAlsop/Sprint-Challenge-Advanced-React/ANSWERS.md

 - [ ] Name three lifecycle methods and their purposes.

+1- constructor(): Initializes local state and binds event handlers 2- render(): Returns React Elements and utilizes this.props and this.state.
+3- componendDidMount(): Starts right as a component is mounted.
+Can be used to confirm that the componed mounted and is the best place to load data from remote endpoints like an API call.
+"Inistialization the requieres DOM nodes should go here." ~reactjs.org
+4- componentDidUpdate(): This is only used when something is updated (like state), and a rerender happens.
+5- componentWillUnmount(): Used when the component is being unmounted.
+It's like a cleanup method to clean up things like network requests, etc.

 - [ ] What is the purpose of a custom hook?